sineagles/OnlinePythonTutor/unsupported-features.md

 - Interfacing with databases, filesystems, networking, or other external resources
 - Anything involving GUI programming or GUI/webpage components
 - Multi-threaded, concurrent, or asynchronous code; Python Tutor is only for regular single-threaded execution
+- Advanced language features or subtleties that only experts need to know (this is a tool for teaching *novices*)
-- Importing most external libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
+- Importing most external libraries (try "Python 3.6 with Anaconda (experimental)" to access more libraries)
 - Editing multiple source code files (Python Tutor is not an IDE!)
 - User accounts, saving code as files in the cloud, or integrating with online services like GitHub (Python Tutor is not an IDE!)
 - Integrating with programming environments like Jupyter Notebooks, IDEs, or text editors